 Can I collect rock and fossil specimens and pan for gold in the park?

 Recreational (non-commercial) surface collection by hand of rocks and minerals (except silver, platinum, gemstones, and fossils) is permitted.
 Collection methods that may result in disturbance of ground surface, such as pickaxes, sluice boxes, shovels, and dredges, are prohibited.
 Use of metal detectors is illegal.

 If I find antlers or horns while hiking in Wrangell-St. Elias, can I keep them?

 No, removal of skulls, antlers, and horns is prohibited.

 I want to walk on a glacier!
 How difficult is it to access a glacier in the park?

 Not too difficult!
 Of the 5,000 square miles of glacial ice in Wrangell-St. Elias, the Root Glacier is the most accessible.
-An easy 1 ½ mile stroll from the historic mining town of Kennecott along the Root Glacier Trail leads you onto the glacier.
+A modeage 1 ½ mile walk from the historic mining town of Kennecott along the Root Glacier Trail leads you onto the glacier.